What Type of Parasites do You Have?

 After the cleansing period, it is especially important to utilize high quality fermented foods and fibrous prebiotic vegetables in order to reinnoculate the gut.
 This includes kimchi, sauerkraut, pickles and coconut milk yogurt.

-Additionally, if the individual can tolerate grass-fed dairy doing products like raw milk kefir, amasai and yogurts.
-Be sure you do unsweetened low-sugar forms of these foods.
 These foods are rich sources of L-glutamine, an amino acid that helps rebuild the gut (13).
 These fermented foods also contain very powerful strains of good bacteria, organic acids and enzymes that act to keep parasites out of the body.

 Intermittent Fasting and Super Hydration: